Alipotpot-Rei/E-Commerce-Sales-Analysis-with-Power-BI/README.md

 ## Tools and Technologies

-- Power BI Desktop is used for data preparation and visualization
+- Power BI Desktop is the primary IDE for report development, data modeling, and visualization.
+- Power Query (M)	is used for cleaning the sales_overview.csv and creating a calendar table.
+- DAX (Data Analysis Expressions)	is used for calculating measures (total revenue, total profit, profit margin, MoM %, YoY %).
 - DeepSeek chatbot is used for creating the insights and recommendations

 ## Insights and Recommendations to optimize sales strategy, profitability, and operations